Hexcein-moonsters/smartschool-plugins/README.md

 # Smartschool Plugins

-Welcome to the Smartschool Plugins repository!
-This repository contains a collection of user-created plugins that can be used to enhance your experience with the Smartschool education platform.
+Welcome to the Smartschool Plugins Github page!
+This page contains a collection of user-created plugins that can be used to enhance your experience with the Smartschool education platform.

 ## Getting Started